What is Uveitis?

 Technically, uveitis is inflammation of the uvea, the middle part of the eye.
 However, uveitis is used as a general term to describe inflammation occurring in any part of the eye, including in the vitreous (the clear, jelly-like substance that fills the middle of the eye between the lens and the retina), optic nerve, and retina.

 The board-certified retina surgeons at Retina Consultants of Texas treat uveitis and work with each patient to prevent additional problems such as severe vision loss.
 Drs.
-Christopher Henry and Rosa Kim both specialize in the treatment of uveitis.
-With advanced training and participation in uveitis clinical trials, both are knowledgeable and work with patients to achieve optimal outcomes.
+Christopher Henry, Rosa Kim and Kelly Larkin specialize in the treatment of uveitis.
+With advanced training and participation in uveitis clinical trials, they are knowledgeable and work with patients to achieve optimal outcomes.

 Ask The Doctor: Dr. Henry - Uveitis